TrueNASTrueNAS Nightly Development Documentation

 Configuring FTP Service

-To configure FTP, go to System Settings > Services and find FTP, then click to open the Services > FTP screen.
+To configure FTP, go to System > Services and find FTP, then click to open the Services > FTP screen.

 FTP Basic Settings